How Do My Students Think: Diagnosing Student Thinking

 Ask students to define major concepts, then analyze their definitions for errors in logic or strategy (the rule) that are causing the students to make mistakes.

-Use the technique of DFA (Difficulty Factors Assessment) (see Rittle-Johnson & Koedinger, 2005) to identify which features of a problem are either causing student difficulty or facilitating student learning.
+Use the technique of difficulty factors assessment (DFA) (see Rittle-Johnson & Koedinger, 2005) to identify which features of a problem are either causing student difficulty or facilitating student learning.

 Administer questionnaires in specific subject matter areas in order to identify whether a misconception is unique to a particular context or is due to a problem with general reasoning or language.